Enhanced Relaxed Physical Factorization preconditioner for coupled poromechanics: Numerical Results

 \subsection{Test2: Real-world applications}

-The ERPF performance is finally tested in two challenging cases, with unstructured grids and severe material anisotropy and heterogeneity.
-We have considered two real-world applications: \begin{itemize} \item Test 2a: Chaobai.
+The ERPF performance is finally tested in two large-size challenging cases, with unstructured grids and severe material anisotropy and heterogeneity. { In particular, the solver performance is investigated in presence of strong variability of both mechanical, i.e. compressibility, and hydraulic, i.e. permeability and porosity, material parameters, with severe jumps occurring between adjacent cells.
+This condition poses particular challenges as to the algorithmic robustness of the proposed methods. } We have considered two real-world applications: \begin{itemize} \item Test 2a: Chaobai.
 This model is used to predict land subsidence due to a shallow multi-aquifer system over-exploitation in the Chaobai River alluvial fan, North of Beijing, China \cite{FerGazCasTeaZhu17}.
 The strong heterogeneity of the alluvial fan, which covers an overall areal extent of more than 1,100 km$^2$, is accounted for by means of a statistical inverse framework in a multi-zone transition probability approach \cite{ZhuDaiGonGabTea16,ZhuFraGonFerDaiKeLiWanTea19}.
 Figure \ref{fig:chaobai_a} shows a reconstruction of the lithofacies distribution.
 Details on the model implementation are provided in \cite{FerGazCasTeaZhu17}; \item Test 2b: SPE10.
 This is a typical petroleum reservoir engineering application reproducing a well-driven flow in a deforming porous medium.
-The model setup is based on the 10\textsuperscript{th} SPE Comparative Solution Project \cite{ChrBlu01}, a well-known severe benchmark in reservoir applications, assuming a poroelastic mechanical behavior with incompressible fluid and solid constituents.
-The model is limited to the top 35 layers, which are representative of a shallow-marine Tarbert formation characterized by extreme permeability variations (Figure \ref{fig:SPE10perm_b}), covering an areal extent of $365.76 \times 650.56$ m\textsuperscript{2} and for $21.34$ m in the vertical direction.
+The model setup is based on the 10\textsuperscript{th} SPE Comparative Solution Project \cite{ChrBlu01}, a well-known severe benchmark in reservoir applications, assuming a poroelastic mechanical behavior with incompressible fluid and solid constituents. {The porous medium is populated with homogeneous elastic properties, namely, Young's modulus $E = 8.3\cdot10^3$ MPa, Poisson's ratio $\nu = 0.3$, and Biot's coefficient $b = 1.0$.} The model is limited to the top 35 layers, which are representative of a shallow-marine Tarbert formation characterized by extreme permeability variations (Figure \ref{fig:SPE10perm_b}), covering an areal extent of $365.76 \times 650.56$ m\textsuperscript{2} and for $21.34$ m in the vertical direction.
 One injector and one production well, located at opposite corners of the domain, penetrate vertically the entire reservoir and drive the porous fluid flow.
 The reader can refer to \cite{CheHuaMa06} for additional details. \end{itemize} The size and the number of non-zeros of the matrices arising from Test 2a and 2b are provided in Table \ref{tab:test2}.